sblendorio/cbmtext/README.md

 In particular, the **4th line** (`./cbmtext sample.txt | cbmctrl write`) produces the raw bytes (launch it **without "./"** if you run it **on Windows**), which are redirected to the printer through the piped `cbmctrl write` command.

 ## Restrictions
-Commodore MPS 803 is a **80 columns** printer, so the text lines will be broken at the 80th character.
+Commodore MPS 803 is an **80 columns** printer, so the text lines will be broken at the 80th character.
 Currently there is no *word wrap* function in *cbmtext*, so you have to word-wrap the text before sending it to the printer, i.e. with the **fold** Unix command:

     $ cat sample.txt | fold -w 80 | ./cbmtext - | cbmctrl write